Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Subaru-engineered powertrain under the hood, a 4-cylinder, 16-valves 125hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 136hp engine designed by Mitsubishi.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 On the other hand, taking kerb weight as an important factor into account, Outlander offers a considerable difference of 13% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, at least on all of the models level.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
 These are the official statistics, while our visitors describe reliability of Subaru with an average rating of 4.2, and models under the Mitsubishi badge with 4.6 out of 5.
-The same official information place Forester as average reliability-wise, and Outlander is more or less at the same level.That apart, owners of different cars powered by the same engine as Forester rank it on average as 3.2, while the one under the competitor's bonnet gets 4.4 out of 5.
+Independent research findings rank Forester as average reliability-wise, and Outlander is more or less at the same level.That apart, owners of different cars powered by the same engine as Forester rank it on average as 3.2, while the one under the competitor's bonnet gets 4.4 out of 5.

 Performance & Fuel economyBoth of the cars accelerate exactly the same, so we couldn't put one above the other.
 Car No. 2 is faster though, reaching top speed of 192 kilometers per hour, 12km/h more than the other car.
 When it comes to fuel economy the winner has to be Forester, averaging around 8.5 liters of fuel per 100 kilometers (33 mpg), in combined cycle.
 We can't ignore that 11% difference compared to Outlander.